LogicStamp/logicstamp-context/docs/cli/style.md

 # `stamp context style` Command

-Generate AI-ready context bundles with style metadata included.
-This command extracts visual and layout information from your React components, making context bundles design-aware for AI assistants.
+Generate context bundles that include style metadata.
+This extracts visual and layout info from your React components so AI assistants can understand your design.

 ```bash
 stamp context style [path] [options]